New to UCLA

 The bidder is responsible for contacting the buyer listed on the bid to obtain all information related to the particular solicitation.
 Email the Campus Purchasing buyer identified to register to receive more information or notices regarding a particular Requests for Quotation (RFQ), Requests for Proposal (RFP) or Requests for Information (RFI).
 Indicate the title or number of the solicitation and provide your name, company name, mailing address, phone, fax and email address.

 Bid documents are only available on CalUSource.
 Bids in paper, fax and email submissions will not be accepted.
 Campus Purchasing must receive bids on or before the specified bid closing date and time.

 Note: Requests for Quotation (RFQ), Requests for Proposal (RFP) and Requests for Information (RFI) appearing online may be incomplete.
 Drawings and specifications may not be included as part of the bid document.
 Addenda and other notices issued after the initial publication of the solicitation may not be posted on this web page.
 We do not maintain a bidders list for future bids.
 Please check this website regularly for new opportunities.

 Please read more about proposed amendments to competitive bidding requirements.

-When you win a bid and/or receive a request for your product or service from a UCLA department, you will be set up in BruinBuy as a vendor.
-The process is initiated by the buyer and completed by UCLA Accounts Payable.
-You must submit a separate W-9 form and EFT form to be assigned a VCK, Vendor ID number.
+When you win a bid and/or receive a request for your product or service from a UCLA department, you will be invited to register in PaymentWorks as a vendor.
+The process is initiated by the departmental buyer and completed by the UCLA Vendor Management Team.
+To register you will need to enter your company’s information on the secure online portal and will be assigned a VCK, Vendor ID number.
 A requisition will be created by the departmental buyer and then approved by the Campus Purchasing department, which will result in the Purchase Order.
-The next step is to register on the Self-Service Vendor Invoice Portal, which is only accessible when you have your first PO number.